 Before I show you how to set up your WooCommerce audio store, let's look at some case studies.
 You can also see our demo of an audio store in action.

 Case study #1 - A WooCommerce audio store for Nico Backing Tracks

 Nico composes and sells background music tracks through his Woo audio store – Nico Backing Tracks.
 Nico's customers need to be able to listen to snippets of tracks before purchasing so he needed audio players embedded into the product list.

 That's why Nico lists his backing tracks in a WooCommerce music store powered by our WooCommerce Product Table plugin.

-Customers can sort the audio store by price, reviews or track name.
+Customers can sort the audio store by price, reviews, or track name.
 There's no clicking from one page to another to listen to tracks and add them to the cart.
 Everything's on one page.
-Once the customer knows what they want, they just have to add the track to their shopping cart before clicking view cart to make the payment.
+Once the customer knows what they want, they just have to add the track to their shopping cart before clicking view cart to choose the payment gateway.

 Case study #2 - Music Drop's WooCommerce audio store

 Music Drop is a music platform with a WooCommerce audio store.
 Set up by Louis Colaiannia, the site's mission is to be a platform where artists can sell their music to music lovers across the world.